AshleyF/FScheme/Docs/lambda.md

 Essentially, it returns a new function that when called will do the following:

-1. Create a new environment frame, binding parameter to call-time arguments which are evaluated in the **caller’s environment**
+1. Creates a new environment frame, binding parameters to call-time arguments which are evaluated in the **caller’s environment**
-2. Extend the captured **definition-time environment** with this new frame
+2. Extends the captured **definition-time environment** with this new frame
-3. Finally, eval the body in this extended environment
+3. Finally, evals the body in this extended environment

 ``` fsharp
 and Lambda env = function